Annotation Configuration

 @TableLogic

-@TableName("sys_user")public class User { @TableId private Long id; @TableField("nickname") // Maps to the database field "nickname" private String name; private Integer age; private String email; @TableLogic(value = "0", delval = "1") // Logical deletion field private Integer deleted;}
+@TableName("sys_user")public class User { @TableId private Long id; @TableField("nickname") // Maps to the database field "nickname" private String name; private Integer age; private String email; @TableLogic(value = "0", delval = "1") // Logical delete field private Integer deleted;}

 In the example above, the deleted